1) Why purchase a video for your wedding?

 Simply email me that you want to be booked.
 Once you do this the date will be on hold and will remain so unless I receive a challenge from another couple requesting the same date.
 In this case you get first priority as the first holder to confirm your booking.
 If you decide to book the date I will send you a contract and when I receive your deposit (half the total cost) your date is secured.
 To receive a contract I will need both your names, addresses, phone numbers, email, the addresses of the wedding venues, the a la carte items you’d like included in your video, and the phone and email of your wedding planner.
 Balances are due before or on your wedding date.

 3) How do you handle payment?

 I prefer a check made out to "John Appleton" or payments via Venmo (@john-appleton-2).
-I ask that a deposit of half the full balance be paid in advance to secure your date and the balance be paid four weeks after the wedding date.
+I ask that a deposit of half the full payment be paid in advance to secure your date and the balance to be paid before or by the wedding date.
 Deposits are non-refundable.
 Deposits, balances, and additional costs are included in your contract or itemized on my pricing page.
 If you choose to add additional services, you will receive an invoice for those services charges in addition to your original contract.

 4) Can I add things to my package before or after signing a contract?

 Of course!
 Many couples find that after they see a short film they decide they would also like a feature version.
 Or they decide a week before their wedding date that they would like to have drone videography, that can certainly be added.
 With each change you will receive an itemized invoice in addition to your original contract.

 5) Teaser… Highlight… ?
 Ceremony, dances and toasts?
 What’s the difference?